Graduate Medical School Admissions Test (GAMSAT)

 The Graduate Medical School Admissions Test (GAMSAT), formerly known as Graduate Australian Medical School Admissions Test, is a standardized test for admissions to graduate medical schools in the UK, Ireland and Australia select students for medical programmes.
 GAMSAT assess the ability to understand and analyse material, organise and present ideas, and to apply critical reasoning skills across a range of subject areas.
 It is developed by the Australian Council for Educational Research (ACER) in conjunction with the Consortium of Graduate Medical Schools.

-In contrast, the Medical College Admission Test or MCAT is a standardized test administered by the Association of American Medical Colleges (AAMC) for prospective students seeking to study medicine in medical schools in the United States and Canada.
+In contrast, the Medical College Admission Test or MCAT is a standardised test administered by the Association of American Medical Colleges (AAMC) for prospective students seeking to study medicine in medical schools in the United States and Canada.

 Read this article to learn more about the differences between the GAMSAT and MCAT